Your frequently asked questions

 - Select “This place is permanently closed or never existed” and the reason “Duplicate”, then click send.

-Creating a business group is the best way to properly manage all of your Google Business Profile listings.
-A retail location grouping can be shared with your partners (colleagues, solutions, agencies, ...).
-On the other hand, if you want to distinguish subsets of establishments (brands, catchment areas, ...) you can create multiple retail location groups.
-To publish and validate your listings in a grouped manner (in a single operation), you must perform an import (xls, csv, ...) into your Google Business Profile account.
+Create a group of establishments is the best way to properly manage the entire set of your Google Business Profile listings.
+A grouping of sales points can be shared with your partners (colleagues, solutions, agencies, …).
+On the other hand, if you want to distinguish subsets of establishments (brands, trade areas, …) you can create multiple groups of sales points.
+To publish and have your signs validated in a grouped manner (in a single operation), you must perform an import (xls, csv, …) in your Google Business Profile account.
 Warning : Use a professional email address provided by Google to manage your Google Business Profile account.

 It is possible to download the statistics of several establishments at once by performing an export.
 Three reports are proposed: statistics relating to the discovery of your establishments, your photos and your phone calls.
 Procedure: